nijuyonkadesu/preemptive-impressions/homework/Arch/vim.md

-`:copen` - quickfix list with results populated from above command `:cn`, `:cp` - next / prev item in a quickfix list (better than `<Ctrl ww>` and switching back and forth) `:ccl` - close quickfix list https://stackoverflow.com/questions/13306664/pipe-search-result-to-other-tab-window-buffer-in-vim [https://vi.stackexchange.com/questions/5941/summary-of-functions-in-current-file](https://vi.stackexchange.com/questions/5941/summary-of-functions-in-current-file)
+`:copen` - quickfix list with results populated from above command `:cn`, `:cp` - next / prev item in a quickfix list (better than `<Ctrl ww>` and switching back and forth) `:ccl` - close quickfix list
+`:cdo command` - apply the commands only on the files that that are present in quickfix list. https://stackoverflow.com/questions/13306664/pipe-search-result-to-other-tab-window-buffer-in-vim [https://vi.stackexchange.com/questions/5941/summary-of-functions-in-current-file](https://vi.stackexchange.com/questions/5941/summary-of-functions-in-current-file)